We are Moving Offices

 Irene set up Bridge of Hope in 2001 as a department of Ashton Community Trust to assist people affected by the legacy of the conflict and to encourage better health and wellbeing.
 She is the head of the department and a senior manager at Ashton.
 She is a strong advocate and strategist in the field of mental health and suicide prevention in the city of Belfast.

-Kathleen has been based at Bridge of Hope for the last 10 years and co-ordinates the administrative team.
-She is responsible for the financial management of service delivery.
+Nuala co-ordinates the administrative team and is responsible for the financial management of service delivery.

 Jean is a BACP accredited counsellor and works to assist and support victims and survivors of the conflict.
 She has over 15 years of experience working as a counsellor in Belfast and is highly experienced in the field of trauma counselling.

 Liz is a key member of the Bridge of Hope administrative team and is based at the Ashton Clinic.
 She oversees daily activities at this clinic.

 Ellen is a key member of the Bridge of Hope administrative team.
 She is based at our office in Alliance Avenue and oversees the clinic’s daily activities.

 The venue and life coaching were both outstanding, very much worth my time and I feel I am becoming a more positive person.